[The following Article is by Renegade Investor Chief Editor – Edward Blake]

 The reasons for this are obvious.
 These funds command trillions in wealth worldwide and even speculative positions from these players could have a major effect on the price and market cap of bitcoin.

-Having worked at a major UK brokerage in 2013 as an investment consultant, I spent every day consulting with retail investors which provided me with a great insight into their investing behaviour and psychology.
+Having worked at a major UK brokerage in 2013 as an investment consultant, I spent every day consulting with retail investors which provided me with a great insight into their investing behaviour.

 From my experience here are some of the reasons I believe they may soon look to invest in the Bitcoin market.